Evan Longoria Player Props: Diamondbacks vs. Mets

 Evan Longoria At The Plate

-- Looking at the 44 games he has played this season, he's hit a long ball in 11 of them (25.0%), and in 7.4% of his trips to the plate.

-- Longoria has had an RBI in 16 games this year (36.4%), including four multi-RBI outings (9.1%).
+- Longoria has driven in a run in 16 games this season (35.6%), including four games with more than one RBI (8.9%).
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 20 games this year (45.5%), including multiple runs in three games.
+- He has scored in 44.4% of his games this season, with more than one run scored in 6.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.